 Representatives for non-EU establishments

-The representative must ensure that the non-EU establishment complies with requirements, at least equivalent to those laid down in Directive 95/69/EC, relevant to the activity.
+The representative must ensure that the non-EU establishment complies with requirements, at least equivalent to those laid down in retained EU law, relevant to the activity.

 This includes certain conditions relating to quality standards:

 Representatives should make their application to the member state authority where they are based.

 If a UK business owns several manufacturing plants, then the declaration will need to cover each of these specifically.
 However, the same representative can cover each premises.

 Information required from the EU representative to make a declaration